Industry News

 Front Projection: The Mainstream and Flexible Choice

-Front projection is the most commonly used method in home theaters, business presentations, and classrooms.
-The projector is positioned in front of the screen, casting light directly onto the display surface.
+Front projection is the most common method, used in home theaters, business presentations, and classrooms.
+The projector sits in front of the screen, casting light directly onto the display surface.

 Front, Rear, and Side Projection: Which One is Right for You?(图2)